 New Year, New Budget: 7 Tips to Help You Budget Better This Year

-Your promise to lose 20 lbs might not last through Valentine’s Day, but these expert tips can help turn your budgeting resolutions into a year-round affair.
+Your promise to lose 20 pounds might not last through Valentine's Day, but these expert tips can help turn your budgeting resolutions into a year-round affair.

 Welcome to the new year!
 For many people, the new year is a chance to improve themselves.
 You decide to go to the gym or eat healthier or finally take those scuba classes as step one of your 532 step plan to prove Atlantis is real.

 But this is also a chance to improve your budget.
 Scuba lessons don’t come cheap, after all.
 That being said, “having a better budget” is pretty vague.
 Where would you even start?
 And then what would the next step be after that?
 And what comes after that?

 We spoke to the experts to find out what those steps should be and now we’re bringing those steps to you!